AniketChitre/ComputationalOptimization/README.md

 # Design of Computational Optimisation Algorithms
 ### About Me and Project Scope

 Final-year MEng Chemical Engineering undergraduate at Imperial College London working on this side-project under the supervision of Dr Antonio Del Rio Chanona during Oct-Dec 2019.
 The purpose of this project is to introduce myself to Python programming and explore various computational optimisation technqiues.
 The following algorithms have been coded: Simulated Annealing, Gradient Descent, Adam, BFGS and Dynamic Optimisation.
-My repository is broken down into different "milestones" representing the chronological order in which this work develops.
+My repository is broken down into different "milestones" representing the chronological order in which this work was developed.
 Some basic background and discussion can be found in this ReadMe complementing the attached Python files.

 ## Milestone 1